If you’re in the business of publishing content online, it goes without saying that you have some sort of personal or business goals in doing so.

 Maybe you have a website for your business to publish new product updates, or you’re regularly publishing content that builds your personal brand, in hopes that you’ll draw in more freelance clients.

-If you’re a casual blogger, infrequent writer, or website hobbyist, this post isn’t for you.
+If you’re casually starting a blog, an infrequent writer, or website hobbyist, this post isn’t for you.

 This piece is designed to give you a foundation to strategically building a website that’s designed to sell, based on some of the best advice I’ve ever received when it comes to starting a business.
 This post is for those looking to create a website with business goals in mind—even if that goal is to eventually write a business book and become a bestselling author, teach a seven-figure online business course (or something else entirely).